Parents' Choice Award

 The Parents' Choice Award was an award presented by the non-profit Parents' Choice Foundation to recognize "the very best products for children of different ages and backgrounds, and of varied skill and interest levels."
 It was considered a "prestigious" award among children's products, and had been described by the Cincinnati Enquirer as the industry equivalent of an Academy Award.
+It ended in 2022.

 The Parents' Choice Awards were established in 1978 by Diana Huss Green, who was then the president of the Parents' Choice Foundation.
+The mission was to provide guidance to parents on children’s books and toys.
 The award recipients were determined by a committee of educators, scientists, performing artists, librarians, parents and children.
 One of six award commendations were given to award winners: Classic, Gold, Silver, Recommended, Approved or "Fun Stuff."
-The awards were held annually.
-The Parents' Choice Foundation closed in 2022.